hindu-comm/weblogs/manasataramgini/2015/11/2015-11-27_turkic-miscellany-plucking-the-red-apple.md

 successor state of the Khaganate of the Rus, the tsardom of Russia over the Osmans.
 The tsar of all Russias indeed shared a title with the Osman Sultans after the conquest of Constantinople – tsar and Kayser-i Rum.
-It was not just limited to that.
+Itwas not just limited to that.
 As the most powerful force in the world of orthodox Christianity, Russia saw itself as a protector of the Church against Islam.
 In the 1850s the Russians had inflicted a heavy blow on the declining Osman power by smashing their fleet at Sinope.
 But the West in the form of the English and the French came to the aid of the Turks and helped inflict a blow on the Russians in the Crimean war.
 Thus they imposed a humiliating treaty on the Russians on account of which they could not have a fleet on the Black Sea.
 The Russians did not take this lying down.
 Aided by the diplomatic links to the Germanic power of Prussia the Russians worked on countering the west.
 The Prussians defeated the French, and the fellow Germanic Austrians and the Danes with the support of the Russians and unified the core Germania to form the new nation of Germany.
 Aided by Germany, the Russians cast off the humiliating treaty imposed on them.
 Finally, in 1877 to avenge Crimea the Russians attacked the Osman Turks.
 Now they were helped the freedom movements in Romania, Bulgaria, Serbia, and Montenegro, and were able to inflict heavy losses on the Moslems, acting as defenders of the church.
 In this war the Russians came within 20 km of Istanbul but failed to take it.
 However, they did gain territory and inflict a serious blow on the Osmans that was eventually to prove to be their undoing.

 A lesson from all this for the Hindu is that Mohammedanism can be remarkably persistent in its goals of conquest.
 Hence, merely preventing